nextonesfaster/website-test/content/projects/tvm_assistant.md

 +++
 title = "tvm-assistant"
-description = "a Discord bot with utility commands to make hosting and playing TvMs easier." weight = 3
+description = "A Discord bot with utility commands to make hosting and playing TvMs easier." weight = 4

 [extra]
 cmd = "cat"